 - 2.1.
-The economic viability of development is important in terms of supporting delivery in both plan making and when determining planning applications1.
-The NPPF requires that the costs of planning policy requirements should allow for competitive returns to a willing land owner and willing developer to enable development to be deliverable2; and that Local Planning Authorities should assess the likely cumulative impacts of policies and standards on development, which should not put implementation of the plan at serious risk, and should facilitate development throughout the economic cycle3. - 2.2.
-The Council has accounted for the cumulative impact of its policy requirements on development viability as part of the evidence base supporting the independent examination of its District Plan. - 2.3.
-Proposals should be designed in a way that accords with Development Plan policies, including for the provision of affordable housing taking account of the overall District Plan requirement at a policy compliant tenure split (see Section 4).
-However, it must be noted that where safeguards are necessary to make a particular development acceptable in planning terms, and these safeguards cannot be secured through appropriate conditions or agreements, planning permission should not be granted for unacceptable development4. - 2.4.
-The Council is aware that in some exceptional circumstances, a proposal may generate insufficient value to support the full range of developer contributions. - 2.5.
+The economic viability of development is important in terms of supporting delivery in both plan making and when determining planning applications. - 2.2.
+The District Council has accounted for the cumulative impact of its policy requirements on development viability as part of the evidence base supporting the independent examination of its District Plan. - 2.3.
+Proposals should be designed in a way that accords with Development Plan policies, including for the provision of affordable housing taking account of the overall District Plan requirement at a policy compliant tenure split (see Section 4). - 2.4.
+The District Council is aware that in some exceptional circumstances, a proposal may generate insufficient value to support the full range of developer contributions. - 2.5.
 In instances where, in the opinion of the applicant, a scheme cannot meet policy requirements, applicants are required to robustly demonstrate that the site is clearly unviable by submitting a Financial Viability Assessment (from hereon a 'viability assessment' or 'VA'). - 2.6.
-It is the Council's role to determine the most appropriate approach to be taken in each viability case.
+It is the District Council's role to determine the most appropriate approach to be taken in each viability case.
 This SPD sets out guidance on the approach and methodology considered appropriate in the context of supporting delivery of the Development Plan and making sure that the maximum possible provision of necessary planning obligations is achieved in the particular site and scheme circumstances, bearing in mind that this relates to the land and to planning; and is not an approach that is tailored or responsive to the applicant's particular circumstances in any way. - 2.7.
-All VAs must be submitted in a clear and accessible format with full supporting evidence to substantiate the inputs and assumptions used (as set out in this SPD) and must be submitted alongside a planning application in order for it to be validated.
+All VAs must be submitted in a clear and accessible format with full supporting evidence to substantiate the inputs and assumptions used (as set out in this SPD) and must be submitted alongside a planning application in order for it to be validated. - 2.8.
+The VA will be scrutinised by the District Council with advice from a suitably qualified external consultant and the cost of this external consultant is to be borne by the developer.
+The assessment will consider whether the approach adopted and inputs used are appropriate and adequately justified by evidence and will determine whether the level of planning obligations and other Development Plan requirements proposed by the applicant are the maximum that can be viably supported or whether further obligations and/ or a greater level of policy compliance can be achieved.
+During assessment, the District Council may request clarification or additional information.
+The District Council will, where appropriate, be prepared to consider reasonable compromise but will expect applicants to present VAs that demonstrate the nearest to policy compliant proposals possible, having demonstrated satisfactorily that full compliance cannot be achieved.
+If a VA is not agreed by the District Council and follow-up / negotiation is appropriate, the District Council will expect the further review costs also to be paid by the applicant. - 2.9.
+The cost of the District Council's review of the VA and any other associated costs (for example related to any follow-up or negotiation requiring the District Council's further review or additional support by its external consultant) will be paid for in advance by the applicant before the review or follow-up work proceeds.
+In some instances it may be necessary also for the District Council or applicant to commission additional specialist services to enable the District Council to properly assess the scheme, depending on the nature of the proposals and the dialogue on the information supplied.